 This means that each tree is constructed using a different combination of attributes.
 Visier Workforce Intelligence looks at these attributes, determines the employee’s path for each tree, and calculates a prediction based on the historical event likelihoods across the trees.
 With Visier’s technology, you can also configure which employee attributes are most appropriate for your organization, and remove attributes that could lead to unintended bias—like ethnicity and gender.

-Predictions in Visier Workforce Intelligence are calculated and re-calculated constantly, so when an HR analyst, business partner, or leader goes into the platform and asks which employees are going to change jobs in a specific employee sub-group (for instance, specifying a role, location, tenure, and performance level), Visier automatically provides the relevant results, based on the latest data.
+Predictions in Visier People are calculated and re-calculated constantly, so when an HR analyst, business partner, or leader goes into the platform and asks which employees are going to change jobs in a specific employee sub-group (for instance, specifying a role, location, tenure, and performance level), Visier automatically provides the relevant results, based on the latest data.

-Visier Workforce Intelligence does not limit or restrict what data is analyzed, but instead considers all the attributes for the group of employees being looked at.
+Visier People does not limit or restrict what data is analyzed, but instead considers all the attributes for the group of employees being looked at.
 And because the platform was built to analyze all employee data, we are not limited like HR transactional systems that manage only a portion of the employee lifecycle.

 These transactional systems cannot effectively answer strategic workforce questions, connect workforce decisions to business outcomes, or support future modeling and projections.
 Their underlying technology simply does not allow it in any meaningful way.